-The control environment of the Company's internal control system also includes the establishment of the Audit Committee
+The control environment of the Company's internal control system also includes the establishment of the Statutory Audit Committee.

-The Audit Committee of the Company has three representatives of shareholders and three Non-Executive Directors as members.
+The Audit Committee of the Company has three representatives of shareholders and two Non-Executive Directors as members.
 One of the shareholders' representatives, Mr. Temitope K. Oduniyi is the Chairman of the Committee.
 The Committee is therefore independent.

 As part of its functions, the Audit Committee reviews the existence and adequacy of the internal control system.
 It also reviews the findings of External Auditors on the controls and management's response to the findings.

-The Committee on a quarterly basis considers the report of the Internal Auditor and ensures the independence of both External and Internal Auditors.
+Quarterly, the Committee considers the internal Auditor's report and ensures the independence of both External and Internal Auditors.
 The Committee ensures that financial statements are prepared to comply with acceptable standards and practices.